Representing an element in F_q[t] as the sum of two irreducibles: Abstract

 \section{Abstract}

-A monic polynomial in $\Fq[t]$ of degree $n$ over a finite field $\Fq$ of odd characteristic can be written as the sum of two irreducible monic elements in $\F{q^{s}}[t]$ of degrees $n$ and $n-1$ if $s$ is sufficiently large.
-Such a representation is possible in $\Fq[t]$ if $q$ is larger than an explicitly given bound in terms of $n$.
+A monic polynomial in $\Fq[t]$ of degree $n$ over a finite field $\Fq$ of odd characteristic can be written as the sum of two irreducible monic elements in $\F{q}[t]$ of degrees $n$ and $n-1$ if $q$ is larger than a bound depending only on $n$.
+The main tool is a sufficient condition for simultaneous primality of two polynomials in one variable $x$ with coefficients in $\Fq[t]$.